Sanjanadhananjayaa/Data-Analytics-with-Azure-Synapse/Instructions/Labs/03-Transform-data-with-sql.md

   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+## Summary

+In this lab, you have efficiently queried data from various files, transforming it using CREATE EXTERNAL TABLE AS SELECT (CETAS) statements to streamline data loading into external tables.
+Additionally, you encapsulated the data transformation process within stored procedures, enhancing reusability and maintainability of your data workflows.
+This hands-on experience has equipped you with the skills to manage and transform data effectively within a database environment.

 ## Review

 In this lab, you have accomplished the following: